María Belén

 María Belén is a Mexican children's telenovela produced by Mapat L. de Zatarain for Televisa.
-It aired on Canal de las Estrellas from August 13, 2001 to December 14, 2001, and starred Nora Salinas, Rene Lavan, and Danna Paola.
+It aired on Canal de las Estrellas from August 13, 2001, to December 14, 2001, and starred Nora Salinas, Rene Lavan, and Danna Paola.

 Plot

 María Belén is a six-year-old girl who recently lost her adoptive parents in a tragic accident.
-She has stayed with her uncle Rogelio, an ambitious and evil man, who planned this accident to take over the inheritance of his half brother Alfonso García Marín, but he did not take into account the possibility that María Belén escaped unharmed from the catastrophe and, much less, that she was just the universal heir of Alfonso's assets.
+She has stayed with her uncle Rogelio, an ambitious and evil man, who planned this accident to take over the inheritance of his half brother Alfonso García Marín, but he did not take into account the possibility that María Belén escaped unharmed from the catastrophe and, much less, that she was just the universal heiress of Alfonso's assets.
 That is why now Rogelio has to hide the girl to fulfill his goal.
 María Belén arrives as a student at the Brighton Institute, a place run by Úrsula Arana, because Rogelio manages to convince her with money to keep her living there, promising that he will return later for her, although those are not his true intentions.
 Ursula is a bitter and malicious woman who has had to work in that place to maintain her social position, but in no way enjoys the company of girls.
 Her arrival at the Brighton Institute marks the fate of María Belén, because right there she will meet her real father: Pablo Díaz Cortázar.